 After graduating, Ralph completed a law conversion course at City University and went on to do pupillage at 7 King’s Bench Walk (7KBW).
 He found his pupillage “surprisingly” stress-free: “I always felt that my four supervisors really wanted to help me put in the best work that I could.
 They were engaging, kind and funny, and always willing to give me the time and resources to help me learn about the areas of law 7KBW practises in.
 Shipping throws up some complicated questions – about the conflict of laws between different jurisdictions, for example – which I hadn’t studied at all on the law conversion course, so I appreciated their support.
 I still pick their brains when I have a question I can’t answer.”

 While most of his work tends to be more paper and office based in comparison to criminal or family lawyers, Ralph explains that he particularly enjoys “the fact that you get to discover a lot about the world, both past and present.
 In terms of learning about the past, I recently had to look at coverage of piracy, barratry and scuttling in marine insurance policies going back to the 18th Century.
 In terms of the present, you learn a lot about people and commercial situations across the world.
-You’ll suddenly find yourself reading about fraudsters in Singapore or shipments of rice from Thailand or weather conditions in the Indian Ocean.
+You’ll suddenly find yourself reading about fraudsters in Singapore or shipments of rice from Thailand or a ship collision in the Suez Canal.
 You’re always learning something new about things that make up our world and how interconnected it is and that’s really fascinating.”

 Navigating the role

 In addition, when considering key issues facing the profession over the next five years, Ralph highlights questions that arise in terms of “how we attract people from a range of backgrounds and interests to be barristers.
 Being a barrister in shipping – or any other area of commercial law – isn’t about looking or talking a certain way.
 It’s about having the skills to analyse and argue cases.
 But commercial law as a whole needs to do more to say so and to encourage a broader range of applicants in our direction.
 At 7KBW we’re committed to being part of that change: we now use contextual recruitment to help identify good candidates from non-traditional backgrounds and we take part in several access and mentoring schemes, but there’s still more for the sector to do”.

 Patience is quay

 It is safe to say that it is not an easy industry to break into – “patience is key,” says Ralph, as well as “using university careers services and mentoring services.
 A lot of the time, you can see that somebody has good material in their CV but they are let down in terms of how they present it – simple things like spelling, grammar, language and getting the name of the chambers right.
 That’s where a university careers service can be helpful.
 Also, there are fantastic access and mentoring schemes, including schemes run by Middle Temple, Inner Temple and COMBAR, the Commercial Bar Association.
 These are invaluable, especially if you don’t know anyone who works in law.
-A mentor will help you to approach pupillage applications with more of an understanding of what is being looked for.”
+A mentor will help you to approach pupillage applications with more of an understanding of what is being looked for”.